-- Dilute Calico - A calico with an additional gene diluting the origonal colors.
+- Dilute Calico: A calico with an additional gene diluting the original colors.
 Black will become blue (gray) and orange will instead be tan.

-- Calico Tabby - A Calico cat who has stripes over their colored spots.
+- Calico Tabby: A calico cat who has stripes over its colored spots.

-- Tortie Point - A Tortie Point is a tortoiseshell cat who also has the Siamese marking gene.
+- Tortie Point: A tortoiseshell cat who also has the Siamese marking gene.
 This will make the tortoiseshell colors only appear on the cat's face or tail, and they may or may not also have color on their paws.

 Is Calico Found in Other Animals?

-Yes, calico can be seen a variety of animals from rabbits to chickens, and so on.
-However they are distinct from calico cats in the sense that calico coloration in these animals are not sex-linked.
+Yes, calico can be seen in a variety of animals, from rabbits to chickens.
+However, they are distinct from calico cats in the sense that calico coloration in these animals is not sex-linked.
 They can be either male or female.

 This is because their color genes do not reside on the extra leg of the XX chromosome.
-There is, however, one other sex-linked calico that works like cats - that is the yellow sex-linked gene found in Syrian hamsters.
+But there is another sex-linked calico animal, which is the yellow gene found in Syrian hamsters.

-Just like cats, any animal showing this coloration will be either female or a very rare and unusual mutation.
+Just like cats, any animal showing this coloration will be either female or a male with a very rare and unusual mutation.

 Are Calico Cats Meaner Than Other Colors?

 I have had the luxury of dealing with a number of calico cats and save for two (one a purebred Persian) they were all within the range from aloof to downright nasty.
-That being said this might not be due to color so much as bad breeding (all were moggies—mixed breeds found in feral populations before being brought back into society.)
+That being said this might not be due to color so much as bad breeding (All of them were moggies—mixed breeds found in feral populations before being brought back into society.)

 So it all depends.
-My own experience and that of my vet tech friend has been almost 100% negative but we might just be unlucky!
-(I mean most cats don't respond well to having an abscess drained - perhaps it's not so much color as situation in her case!)
+My own experience and that of my vet tech friend have been almost 100% negative, but we might just be unlucky!
+(I mean, most cats don't respond well to having an abscess drained, and perhaps it's not so much the color but the situation in her case!)